-A. Declarations
+A.

-(1) Unless otherwise specified in the conditions, the declaration time shall be as

-follows:
+(1)

 (a) Extended pari-mutuel race meetings, a.m.

 (b) All other race meetings, a.m.

-(2) The time when deelerations alone will be considered to be lead time at the tr
+(2) The division dead and entire a decreasifile and dead and dead division at the term

 - (2) The time when declarations close will be considered to be local time at the track where the race is being contested. - (3) No horse shall be permitted to start in more than one race on any one racing day.
 Races decided by more than one heat are considered a single race. - (4) The association shall provide a locked box with an aperture through which declarations shall be deposited. - (5) The presiding judge shall be in charge of the declaration box. - (6) Just prior to opening of the box at extended pari-mutuel race meetings where futurities, stakes, early closing or late closing events are on the program, the presiding judge shall check with the racing secretary to ascertain if any declarations by mail, telegraph, facsimile machine or otherwise, are in the office and not deposited in the entry box, and shall see that they are declared and drawn in the proper event.
 At other race meetings, the presiding judge shall ascertain if any such declarations have been received by the racing secretary and shall see that they are properly declared and drawn.